bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

     },
     ...
 ```
-4. Either scp the 'to_f1.tar.gz' file from step #8 above onto this box, or use the pre-created version (TODO), extract the .tar and run the test program.
+4. Either scp the 'to_f1.tar.gz' file from step #8 above onto this box, or use the reference AFI (the repo to_aws/to_f1.tar.gz), extract the .tar and run the test program.
+If you want to use the reference AFI, you can change host.cpp and rebuild that so that you get different operation / input points.
 ```
 tar -xvf to_f1.tar.gz
 ./host <path to .awscxlbin> <any arguments required>